Shunkei3/R-2024-Summer/README.md

 The main goal of this course is to provide students with a basic understanding of the R programming language and how to use it for data analysis.
 The course will cover topics such as data manipulation, data visualization, and basic regression analysis using R.

-Website for the course is [here](https://shunkei3.github.io/R-2024-Summer/)
+The course website is [here](https://shunkei3.github.io/R-2024-Summer/)

 <!-- ## Lecture Slides -->
 <!-- base: https://shunkei3.github.io/R-2024-Summer/ -->